selbekk/timeproxy/README.md

 # timeproxy

-Not quite production ready yet, but will be very soon

 > Simple library for time constants

 Creating time constants can be a pain.
 You want to name them